RedHatEdge/patterns/patterns/virtualization-on-acp/README.md

-# Bridging Virtual Machines Directly to a Network
+# Virtualization on an ACP
-This pattern gives a technical look at how virtual machines run on an ACP can be attached directly to a network, using the "traditional" bridged network configuration.
+This pattern gives a technical look at how virtual machines are created and managed on an ACP via consumption of the virtualization and gitops services.

 ## Table of Contents
 * [Abstract](#abstract)